veillette/physics-book/contents/ch16SimpleHarmonicMotion.md

 If a time-exposure photograph of the bouncing car were taken as it drove by, the headlight would make a wavelike streak, as shown in [[Figure 2]](#Figure2).
-Similarly, [[Figure 3]](#Figure3) shows an object bouncing on a spring as it leaves a wavelike \"trace of its position on a moving strip of paper.
+Similarly, [[Figure 3]](#Figure3) shows an object bouncing on a spring as it leaves a wavelike trace of its position on a moving strip of paper.
 Both waves are sine functions.
 All simple harmonic motion is intimately related to sine and cosine waves.